Reactive Chat application using ServiceStack and Fable in F#

 - Awesome Fable

-There are many people from F# community I like to thank for this post.
-Without them this will not be possible.
-But personally I like to thank Steffen Forkmann for Fake and Paket.
-Man if you are ever coming to India, Chaat on me.
+There are many people from the F# community I would like to thank for this post.
+Without them, this would not be possible.
+But personally, I would like to thank Steffen Forkmann for Fake and Paket.
+Man, if you are ever coming to India, Chaat is on me.